-The staff at the Covenant Hyperbaric program are committed to giving you the best possible therapy.
-We have a dedicated group of consulting physicians closely aligned with our iRSM program, a world class centre of excellence.
+The staff at the Covenant Health Hyperbaric program are committed to giving you the best possible therapy.
+We have a dedicated group of consulting physicians closely aligned with our iRSM program, a world class center of excellence.
 We strive to continuously improve our services based on your feedback.
-Should you wish to contribute to the program, please contact the Caritas foundation.
-If you have any questions or problems please do not hesitate to call us at (780)735.2537
+Should you wish to contribute to the program, please contact the Covenant Foundation.
+If you have any questions or problems, please do not hesitate to call us.